xinhuang/xinhuang.github.com/_posts/2013-11-03-test-daemon-for-nose-in-python.md

 1. Not only monitor \*.py files, but all files.
 Configuration files can also have an impact on test result.

 2. Ignore version control files, because these folders are always filled by tones of files.

+---

+Update:

+There is a python lib [watchdog](https://github.com/gorakhargosh/watchdog) that can be used to monitor file changes.
+Try it!